The Impact of a Recess-Based Leadership Program on Urban Elementary School Students

 The Impact of a Multi-Component Physical Activity Programme in Low-Income Elementary Schools ›

-Results from this study provide evidence that school recess can be used to teach social–emotional competencies that can impact student behavior during recess and in the classroom.
-There were an…
+Results from this study provide evidence that school recess can be used to support skills that can impact student behavior during recess and in the classroom.
+There were an increased…

 December 8, 2017

-A new review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among social and emotional learning (SEL) programs for evidence of impact.
-The…
+A new review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among elementary school programs that support the intrapersonal and interpersonal competencies of…